votingworks/vxmail/docs/product-spec.md

 ## Background & Motivation

-The COVID-19 pandemic presents a significant challenge to the US General Election of 2020.
+The COVID-19 pandemic presents a significant challenge to the 2020 General Election in the United States.
 How can we safely hold elections when it may be unsafe to congregate in a typical precinct?
 There is an emerging consensus that one important solution will be the expansion of vote-by-mail.